 Management considers historical credit loss information when assessing the allowance for credit losses.
 Historical credit losses are primarily driven by two factors: default frequency and loss severity.
-Net charge-offs as a percentage of average finance receivables decreased to 0.29 percent at March 31, 2021 from 0.44 percent at March 31, 2020 and default frequency as a percentage of outstanding finance receivables contracts decreased to 0.90 percent for fiscal 2021 compared to 1.09 percent for fiscal 2020, due to the payment extension programs offered to our customers impacted by COVID-19 as well as influenced by government stimulus and other external programs.
-Our average finance receivables loss severity per unit for fiscal 2021 increased to \$10,035 from \$9,555 in fiscal 2020 primarily due to higher average amounts financed as a result of types of vehicles financed.
+Net charge-offs as a percentage of average finance receivables increased to 0.54 percent at March 31, 2023 from 0.22 percent at March 31, 2022 and default frequency as a percentage of outstanding finance receivables contracts increased to 0.89 percent for fiscal 2023 compared to 0.72 percent for fiscal 2022.
+Our average finance receivables loss severity per unit for fiscal 2023 increased to \$12,425 from \$9,012 in fiscal 2022.
+The increase in net charge-offs, default frequency, and loss severity per unit were due to higher average amounts financed, a higher percentage of used vehicles financed, and higher delinquencies.